 Here are some of today's jobs that are on the cutting edge:

-Treat physical, mental and emotional disabilities through art expression.
+What they do: Treat physical, mental and emotional disabilities through art expression.

 What you need: A master's degree in art therapy with completed curriculum under the American Art Therapy Association's educational standards.
 To be a registered art therapist, 1,000 hours of direct client contact must be reached after graduation.